charlietsai/basc/README.md

 I recommend running BASC on Linux, although it should run on any platform that supports these dependencies.

+Once the dependencies are configured, installing BASC is as simple as `sudo pip install basc` if you are the admin of your machine, or `pip install --user basc` if you are on a shared host.

 ## Quick Start

 To find the optimal binding site for a molecule on a surface using the fast